Design Process Guidelines

-- Using the course vocabulary, explain what works (positive feedback) and what doesn’t work (constructive criticism) about the work presented.
+- Using the course vocabulary, explain what works (positive feedback) and what doesn’t work (constructive feedback) about the work presented.

 - Comments such as “I like it.” or “Needs improvement” should be expanded to clarify WHY you like it or WHAT needs improvement.

 - When someone comments on your post, you will need to approve it before it is visible to others.